 Flying With RA

-11. Bring a doctor's note.
-If you use medications that require needles, bring a doctor's note or prescription to avoid trouble getting through security.
+Bring a doctor's note.
+If you use medications that require needles, bring a doctor's note or prescription in case you're asked about them at airport security.

 Avoid stops.
-When possible, arrange for nonstop flights.
+When possible, choose nonstop flights.
 That way you won't have to walk long distances through unfamiliar airports.

 Arrange for assistive devices.
-If you use a wheelchair, label it with your name, address, and destination airport and ask that it be loaded "last on/first off."
+If you use a wheelchair, label it with your name, address, and destination airport -- and ask that it be loaded "last on/first off."
 If you use a cane, you can take it on board with you.
-Although you will need to stow it at takeoff and landing, you can use it during the flight.
+You'll need to stow it at takeoff and landing, but you can use it during the flight.

 Pick your room location.
-When making hotel reservations, request a room on or near the main level so you won't have to worry about stairs.
+When you make hotel reservations, look for a room on or near the main level so you can skip the stairs.

 Request a refrigerator.
 If you take medications that need to be refrigerated, an in-room refrigerator is a must.
-It can also come in handy if you need a quick snack to take medications or to boost your energy level after a day of sight-seeing.
+It can also come in handy if you need a quick snack to take medications or to boost your energy level after a day of sightseeing.

-16. Look for amenities.
-A pool can help you maintain your exercise routine, a hot tub can ease sore joints, and an on-site restaurant or room service is helpful if you don't feel like going out at mealtime.
+Look for amenities.
+A pool can help you stick to your exercise routine, a hot tub can ease sore joints, and an on-site restaurant or room service is helpful if you don't feel like going out at mealtime.